Achieving social protection for all through alliances and partnerships

 Context

-Social protection is a human right and a key tool for tackling poverty and inequality.
-The 2030 Agenda envisions universal access to social protection systems, yet more than half of the world’s population still has little or no access to any form of social protection.
+Social protection is a human right and combats poverty and inequality.
+One of the aims of the 2030 Agenda is for everybody worldwide to have social protection.
+At present, however, more than half of the world's population has very limited or no access to it.

 Objective